haberdashPI/Weber.jl/docs/src/extend.md

 end
 ```

 This demonstrates one last important concept.
-When calling `addcolumn`, the function `top` is called on the experiment to get the top-most version of the experiment, so that any functionality of versions above the current one will be utilized in the call to `addcolumn`.
+When calling `addcolumn`, the
+function [`top`](@ref) is called on the experiment to get the top-most version of the
+experiment, so that any functionality of versions above the current one will be
+utilized in the call to `addcolumn`.

 # The private interface of run-time objects.

-Most of the functionality above allows the extension of [setup-time](@ref setup_time) functionality.
-However, there are two ways to implement new run-time functionality: the generation of new kinds of events and the creation of new kinds of moments.
+Most of the functionality above is for the extension of [setup-time](@ref
+setup_time) functionality.
+However, there are two ways to implement new run-time
+functionality: the generation of new kinds of events and the creation of new
+kinds of moments.

 ## Custom Events

-Extensions to [`poll_events`](@ref) can be used to generate new subtypes of the abstract type `Weber.ExpEvent`.
-These events should be tagged with the `@event` macro, to ensure proper pre-compilation of moment functions.
-Such events can implement new methods for the existing [public functions on events](event.md) or their own new functions.
+Extensions to [`poll_events`](@ref) can be used to generate new subtypes of the
+abstract type `Weber.ExpEvent`.
+These events should be tagged with the [`@event`](@ref)
+macro, to ensure proper pre-compilation of moment functions.
+Such events can
+implement new methods for the existing [public functions on events](event.md) or
+their own new functions.

-If you define new functions, instead of leveraging the existing event methods, they should generally have some default behavior for all `ExpEvent` objects, so it is easy
+If you define new functions, instead of leveraging the existing event methods,
+they should generally have some default behavior for all `ExpEvent` objects, so
-to call the method on any event a watcher moment receives.
+it is easy to call the method on any event a watcher moment receives.

 ### Custom Key Events

 One approach, if you are implementing events for a hardware input device, is to
-leverage the existing methods [`iskeydown`](@ref).
+implement methods for [`iskeydown`](@ref).
 You can define your own type
 of keycode (which should be of some new custom type `<: Weber.Key`).
-You can
+Then, you can
 then make use of the [`@key_str`](@ref) macro by adding entries to the
 `Weber.str_to_code` dictionary (a private global constant).
 So for example, you
 could add the following to the module implementing your extension.